Singapore University of Social Sciences

 • Introduction to the offender rehabilitation

-• Applied research with the correctional population
+• Applied research with correctional populations

-• Programme development, implementation and evaluation
+• Programme development, implementation & evaluation

 Learning Outcome